mousepawmedia/devdocs/network/source/tools/avtools.rst

 If you're going to be doing heavy-duty music or audio production, and need something more powerful than Audacity, check out these applications.

-..
-NOTE:: If you have no need for these tools, just skip this section.
+..  note:: If you have no need for these tools, just skip this section.

 .. _avtools_op_ardour: